junxit/us-congress-bills-109/metadata.md

 - 2006-09-07 — Introduced in Senate
 - 2006-09-07 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S9191-9192)
 - 2006-09-07 — Sponsor introductory remarks on measure.
 (CR S9192-9193)
+- 2006-09-13 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S9566)
+- 2006-09-13 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S9566)
+- 2006-09-13 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S9565-9566)
+- 2006-09-13 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S9565-9566)